IsmailAshraf111/IsmailAshraf111/README.md

 ## 💻 Tech Interests
-I have a deep passion for **game development**.
-Living in Japan, the heartland of companies like Nintendo, Sony, and Capcom, fuels my inspiration every day.
-I'm dedicated to mastering the art and science of creating engaging, immersive gaming experiences.
+I have a strong passion for cybersecurity and ethical hacking.
+I enjoy exploring different security concepts, understanding how systems can be protected, and learning about the latest threats and vulnerabilities.
+My focus is on improving my skills in penetration testing, threat intelligence, and security automation to stay ahead in the field.

 ## 🎮 Why Game Development?
 The creativity and technology behind games fascinate me.
 From storyline crafting to character development and programming, each aspect of game development provides a canvas to innovate and entertain.